jackma2003/JackStack/README.md

 10. As a project owner, I can manage project settings and member access

 ## Research Topics
-* (6 points) React with Hooks and Context API
+* (6 points) React with Hooks and React-dnd
     * Using React as the frontend framework
-    * Implementation of complex state management using Context API
+    * Drag and Drop feature for projects/task's with react-dnd
     * Real-time updates and component lifecycle management using Hooks
     * Building reusable components for task management
     * Will require deployment considerations for frontend/backend separation